emsig/empymod/examples/frequency_domain/README.rst

 Frequency Domain
 ================

-Basic examples in the frequency domain.
+Basic examples of empymod in the frequency domain.